SonarSonic/DrawingBotV3/docs/source/pfms.rst

 The style portion of the Sketch PFM settings are great for applying a specific creative style to the generated paths.
 The majority of the style sliders affect the path processing only and not the original bitmap image.

-The values don't need too add up 100% the balance between all of them decides the weighting of what to emphasise. e.g :term:`Directionality` of 100% and a :term:`Luminance Power` of 100%, means that the paths will be 50% driven by the luminance of the image and 50% by the :term:`Directionality`.
+The values don't need to add up 100% the balance between all of them decides the weighting of what to emphasise. e.g :term:`Directionality` of 100% and a :term:`Luminance Power` of 100%, means that the paths will be 50% driven by the luminance of the image and 50% by the :term:`Directionality`.

 .. glossary::